isabella232/present-go-at-optiopay/PITCHME.md

 ---

-## Mircro Service Framework
+## Micro Service Framework

 - Abstracts away reading of Kafka topics |
 - Keeps track of client position within Kafka topic |
 - Helps writing to Kafka topics |
 - Composes HTTP handlers |
-- Service implementations have to implement interfaces |
+- Each service implements interfaces for Micro |
 - More than 40 services built on top of Micro |
 - Most of them store current state in a PostgreSQL DB |